Xirdd/Kwenta-Tracker/README.md

 **Leaving a household:** just deletes your membership row.
 Data you shared stays with the household (other members still see it) — you simply lose visibility into it, since your queries go back to "rows I own with no household."
 This is called out directly in the leave-confirmation dialog so it's never a surprise.

 **Real-time sync:** household members see each other's changes live, via `src/realtime.js`.
 It subscribes to Postgres changes (insert/update/delete) on all six shared tables, filtered to the active household, using Supabase Realtime.
 Multiple changes arriving close together — like editing a recurring entry, which writes to two tables at once — are debounced (800ms) into a single reload instead of firing repeatedly.
 The subscription is kept in sync with whatever household is currently active via `refreshRealtimeSubscription()` in `main.js`, called after sign-in/out and after creating, joining, or leaving a household.
 Realtime needs to be enabled per-table in Supabase — `schema.sql` handles that (`alter publication supabase_realtime add table ...`), written defensively so it's safe to re-run.

+**A real bug this caught: deletes weren't syncing, only inserts.** By default, Postgres only includes the primary key in a `DELETE` event's payload — not the row's other columns.
+Since the realtime subscription filters on `household_id`, and that column simply wasn't present in delete events, the filter couldn't match and the event got silently dropped — so removing a goal contribution, deleting an expense, etc. never reached other devices, even though adding one worked fine (inserts always carry full row data regardless of this setting).
+Fixed with `alter table ... replica identity full` on each shared table, right alongside the publication setup — also safe to re-run.

 A couple of things worth knowing: there's no conflict resolution — if two people edit the exact same entry within the same ~800ms window, whichever write reaches the database last wins, silently.
 And a realtime-triggered reload happens in the background regardless of what you're doing — if you have the add/edit sheet open when it fires, the screen behind it updates, but the sheet itself isn't affected (its fields are read once when it opens, not live-bound to the data), so nothing you're mid-typing gets disrupted.